Place de la République

 The Métro station of République lies beneath the square, served by Line 3, Line 5, Line 8, Line 9 and Line 11.
 It is one of the network's main transfer points on the Rive Droite.

-History and architecture
+History

+Construction

 The square was originally called the Place du Château d'Eau, named after a huge fountain designed by Pierre-Simon Girard and built on the site in 1811. Émile de La Bédollière wrote that the water came from la Villette and that the fountain was "superb" in character.
 In 1867, Gabriel Davioud built a more impressive fountain in the square, which (like the first fountain) was decorated with lions.
 The square took its current shape as part of Baron Hausmann's vast renovation of Paris.
 Haussmann also built new barracks on the cities, to garrison troops useful in times of civil unrest.